-Protecting oneself by keeping a healthy body and immune system, as has been determined by research studies, empowers us and gives us hope that we can shield ourselves against the threat of COVID-19, influenza, and any other illness that no one ever wants to invite in.
+Protecting oneself by keeping a healthy body and immune system, as has been determined by research studies, empowers us and gives us hope that we can shield ourselves against the threat of almost any illness that no one ever wants to invite in.

 Let’s first discuss how the immune system works and the ways within our control to make sure it’s functioning optimally to help our personal training clients (and ourselves!) stay as healthy as possible.

 Let’s talk about viruses since this is what everyone is really most concerned about today.
 These bizarre pathogens are NOT living cells, they are a packaged set of genes enveloped by proteins.
 They attack by invading our body’s cells binding to cellular receptors (meant to receive materials intended for our body’s functions), injects its RNA into the cell, and then essentially “pirates” the cell’s organelles to reproduce rapidly.
 This usually kills that host cell and releases the newly replicated virus bodies into the air when we cough or sneeze.